 The Decision-maker will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
 The preponderance of the evidence standard of proof is used.
 The hearing facilitator may be invited to attend the deliberation, but is there only to facilitate procedurally, not to address the substance of the allegations.
-The Decision-maker with lengthy or complicated hearings may end the hearing and continue the deliberation for a reasonable time period determined in consultation with the Title IX Coordinator.
-The Decision-maker will forward a written deliberation statement and deliver it to the Title IX coordinator detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any recommended sanctions.
-The deliberation statement must be submitted to the Title IX Coordinator within two (2) business days of the end of deliberations, unless the Title IX Coordinator grants an extension.
-If an extension is granted, the Title IX Coordinator will notify the parties.

 When there is a finding of responsibility on one or more of the allegations, the Decision-maker may consider the previously submitted party impact statements in determining appropriate sanction(s).
-The Decision-maker or their designee will ensure that each of the parties has an opportunity to review any impact statement submitted by the other party(ies).
+The Decision maker will ensure that each of the parties has an opportunity to review any impact statement submitted by the other party(ies).
 The Decision-maker may consider the statements, in their discretion, but they are not binding.